Jinntec/fore-docs/content/getstarted/todo-refined/_index.md

 Let's create a constraint for that by introducing a bind element:
 ```
-<fx-bind ref="task" required="true()"></fx-bind>
+<fx-bind ref="task" constraint="string-length(.) > 0" alert="what's your todo?"></fx-bind>
 ```

-The `required` attribute takes an boolean XPath expression which will automatically be applied by the model and re-evaluated whenever this is required.
+The `constraint` attribute takes an boolean XPath expression which will automatically be applied by the model and re-evaluated whenever this is required e.g. when data are submitted.

 {{% notice note %}}
 Fore uses XPath to bind nodes or make calculations.
 To learn more about XPath and play with it, have a look